Remember the former things long past, For I am God, and there is no other; I am God, and there is no one like Me, (Isaiah 46:9)

 • Rev. Karen Millard 2023 - Present

-Moving Forward At the 2018 Annual General Meeting, Lynn Valley United Church adopted a new Mission Statement which is:
+At the 2025 Annual General Meeting, Lynn Valley United Church adopted a new Mission Statement which is:

 This simple yet bold statement is an active invitation to any and all to come and be the hands and feet of Christ in this time and place for the healing of the world- all are welcome!